APPRAISAL 101 TOPICS

 Do you provide certified appraisals?

-For real estate, the appraiser must be licensed or certified in the state in which the property is located.
-For machinery and equipment appraisers, there is no certification.
-All our appraisers must be accredited by the American Society of Appraisers.
-To be accredited, our staff must pass ASA’s rigorous requirements, including completing a series of valuation courses, an ethics exam, a USPAP course, and have multiple years of experience in the appraisal field.
+Our equipment appraisals include a certification of compliance with USPAP standards.
+For real estate, the appraiser must be licensed or certified in the state in which the property is located; for machinery and equipment appraisers, there is no actual certification.
+All our equipment appraisers are accredited by the American Society of Appraisers, which requires passing ASA’s rigorous requirements, including completing a series of valuation courses, an ethics exam, a USPAP course, and multiple years of experience in the equipment appraisal field.
 In addition, all our appraisers must meet the requirements by the Internal Revenue Service (IRS) for qualified appraisers.

 What types of appraisal reports are there?

 There are two types of equipment appraisal reports, and many definitions of value that might apply.
 You can find out more about types of appraisal reports and definitions of value by visiting those respective pages on our website, or by calling us so we can review your situation to determine which type of report and which definition of value is applicable for you.